Displaying present location in the site.

 NEC Group Human Rights Policy

-The NEC Group Human Rights Policy applies to all officers and employees of NEC and its consolidated subsidiaries, including fixed-term contract employees, temp employees, part-time employees.
-We also encourages our suppliers, business partners, and customers to understand this Policy and share our commitment to respecting human rights.
-This Policy as well as our initiatives for promoting respect for human rights based on this Policy will be reviewed periodically and updated or revised as necessary.
+The NEC Group Human Rights Policy applies to all officers and employees of NEC and its consolidated subsidiaries, including fixed-term contract employees, temp employees, and part-time employees.
+We also encourage our suppliers, business partners, and customers to understand this policy and share our commitment to respecting human rights.
+This policy as well as our initiatives for promoting respect for human rights based on this policy will be reviewed periodically and updated or revised as necessary.

 Respect for the Rights of Children